 Our own time in Moniaive was spent exploring the simply gorgeous countryside, traversing fields and climbing hills, visiting small arts exhibitions, tea rooms, and local hostelries.
-There was time to fit in some qigong practice, which surely benefited from the fresh, energetic air and bubbling stream at the back of the cottage.
+There was time to fit in some qigong practice, which surely benefited from the fresh, energetic air and bubbling stream at the back of the cottage we rented.

 We were joined for a couple of days by our daughter Ruth, a talented young artist, and her partner Ollie and friend Desiree.
 Jovial evenings were spent adding logs to the open fire while we chatted about life, the universe, and everything.
-All lubricated, of course, with tea, fine wine and whiskey!
+All lubricated, of course, with Chinese leaf tea, fine wine and whiskey.

 None of us are getting any younger, and I will confess that I found the trek a mild challenge.
 But as my family remind me, how important it is that we sometimes break out of our comfort zone and rise to fresh challenges!

 It would be easy, returning to Milton Keynes, to revert to the predictable comforts and mundane routines which measure my days as a teacher and writer.
 Indeed, it is likely that, though every experience changes us, my life will continue with only minimal change.